iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Custom Firmware Selection

-Pressing 'Ok' will cause a file explorer should appear.
+Pressing 'Ok' will cause a file explorer to appear.
 Find the ``your-flight-control-board_default.px4`` file that you built and select it.
 The flashing process should begin.

 Enabling IFCI on Your Flight Controller
 ===================================================